Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 }, [field1Value, coin1.address, coin2.address]);
 ```

-The third hook creates a timeout that will run every ~10 seconds, it's role is to check if the user's balance has updated has changed.
+The third hook creates a timeout that will run every ~10 seconds, its role is to check if the user's balance has updated and changed.
 This allows them to see when a transaction completes by looking at the balance output:

 ```javascript= 273
 useEffect(() => {